 When The University of Texas Medical School at San Antonio opened its doors to students on Sept.
 3, 1968, “there was great excitement and enthusiasm,” recalled Marvin Forland, M.D., who was among the first faculty members and still works on campus today at the age of 85.
 Some students began their classes at UT Southwestern Medical School in Dallas or the UT Medical Branch at Galveston, seven transferred from outside the UT System, and others were first-year students, bringing the total enrollment to 105.

-James L. Holly, M.D., who was in the 1973 graduating class—the first to complete all four years at the San Antonio school, remembers cows grazing on the property.
+James L. Holly, M.D., who was in the 1973 graduating class, remembers cows grazing on the property.
 As Fred Olin, D.V.M., M.D., a San Antonio orthopaedic surgeon who also graduated in 1973, drives by campus today, he is “astounded at how much they covered up the land.”
 Dr. Olin remembers meeting on the first day of class in an auditorium, now named for his classmate, Dr. Holly.

 Linda Johnson, Ph.D., gets goose bumps on her way into work when she comes over a hill on Floyd Curl Drive.
 A panorama of medical buildings comes into view.
 She compares it to “the dawning of creation.
 You can see the Medical Arts & Research Center, the Center for Oral Health Care & Research, the Mays Cancer Center, and many other medical buildings.”